-Panic’s Nova text editor is closer to an integrated development environment (IDE), in the vein of Xcode, than The Sublime Text 3 text editor.
+Panic’s Nova text editor is closer to an integrated development environment (IDE), in the vein of Xcode, than an extensible text editor like Sublime Text.
 In addition to editing text, it can interact with the Git version control system, display errors found in source files, preview websites, and define custom build systems.
-While Sublime Text 3 can do those things, they’re not features as custom UI, outside of a text output pane, like Nova.
-It feels like the spiritual successor to Panic’s earlier text editor, Coda, but with a more modern workflow for building software and managing open files and window panes.
+While Sublime Text can do those things, they require interacting with the command palette and generally don’t draw custom UI, so they just open a new text window to display results.
+Nova feels like the spiritual successor to Panic’s earlier text editor, Coda, but with a more modern workflow for building complex projects and managing open files and window panes.

 #!/bin/sh git difftool -- "$1"